HTML5 vs Apps for Branded Mobile Games

-The two main choices boil down to either using HTML5 or making it downloadable and installable as a standalone application via mobile app stores.
-Each have a great number of pros and cons and it’s important to be aware of the implications of choosing one over the other, when planning a new project.
+The two main choices for branded mobile games boil down to either using HTML5 or making it downloadable and installable as a standalone application via mobile app stores.
+Each have a great number of pros and cons and it’s important to be aware of the implications of choosing one over the other, when planning a new branded game.

 I’m going to break down the main considerations and the advantages and disadvantages that go along with them.

 HTML5 has a whole raft of technical shortcomings, when compared to apps, some specific to mobile devices, some not.

 Ultimately most of the problems come down to the fact that HTML5 is browser dependent (i.e. the web browser is responsible for interpreting the code into what you see and hear on screen) and the fact you’re creating one version of you branded game to (hopefully) work everywhere.

 It is getting better, but each browser has it’s own interpretation of the HTML5 standard and some browsers even ignore the standards entirely and do their own thing.
 This can lead to different behaviour in different browsers and browser specific bugs and issues.
 It also means that an update to a specific web browser could actually have an adverse effect, or even break your game in future, without you doing anything.

 Using an experienced HTML5 game developer will go some way to mitigating the risk of everything going pear shaped in future, but there are no guarantees.
 So you need to be aware, there’s a chance you may need modifications in future, should this happen.

 Although most mobile devices and tablets currently in use support the HTML5 features needed to run most mobile web games, there are still some device specific issues that may or may not be important to you.
 Some notable examples are: